Czech Republic profile

 Mr Zeman effectively retired from politics in 2003, after failing to beat Mr Klaus in the election to succeed Vaclav Havel as president.
 Even his own Social Democratic party split over whether to back him.

 Political analysts attribute his spectacular comeback to his harnessing of discontent among older and poorer voters with the Necas government's handling of the economic downturn.
+But he is less popular with younger and better educated Czechs, who regard his election and subsequent performance with some dismay.

 Mr Zeman continues to be a divisive figure, especially on account of his tendency to express his views - which are often at variance with government policy - in colourfully trenchant terms.

-Many found his use of coarse language especially offensive as the Sunday evening interview slot broadcast from the president's country residence was originally created for Vaclav Havel, who often used it as a vehicle for philosophical reflection.
+Many Czechs found his use of coarse language especially offensive as the Sunday evening interview slot broadcast from the president's country residence was originally created for Vaclav Havel, who often used it as a vehicle for philosophical reflection.

 In his younger days, Mr Zeman was dismissed from various posts because of his criticism of the Communist system's economic failings, and played a prominent part in the Civic Forum movement that helped oust the pro-Soviet government in 1989.